We’re always on the lookout for charities using Facebook in interesting ways to encourage social giving. Here’s a round-up of our top five:

-1) Handicap International UK – For smart use of the ‘About’ and ‘Featured app’ sections
+1. Handicap International UK – for smart use of the ‘About’ and ‘Featured app’ sections (and hashtags!)

-The Facebook Timeline layout provides a new area at the top of the page for you to add 255 characters of descriptive text ‘About’ your organisation.
-Handicap International UK have made their copy clear and concise, so first-time visitors get a real sense of their organisation’s purpose, as well as what content they can expect by liking their page.
+Facebook’s Timeline layout provides an area at the top of the page for you to add 255 characters of descriptive text about your organisation.
+Handicap International UK has made its copy clear and concise so first-time visitors get a real sense of the organisation’s purpose, as well as what content they can expect by liking their page.

-Next to the ‘About’ section, it’s clear that Handicap International UK has put a lot of thought in to having three prominent ‘call to actions’ on the page, including ‘Donate Now’.
-With our Facebook Giving application installed, Handicap International UK has made it possible for supporters to donate without leaving Facebook.
-You can find out more about installing the app on your charity’s Facebook Timeline here.
-By making it even easier for people to donate, you’ll hopefully see a little added generosity – people give an average of 44% more when they donate without leaving Facebook.
+Next to its ‘About’ section, it’s clear that Handicap International UK has put a lot of thought into having prominent calls to action on the page, including ‘Donate Now’.
+With our Giving widget installed, Handicap International UK is able to process online donations on their Facebook Page.
+You can find out more about installing the widget on your charity’s Facebook Timeline here.
+It means your supporters will have a better experience as they can donate online without leaving Facebook.

-The new timeline layout enables charities to go back in time and add important events in your organisation’s history.
-Macmillan Cancer Support has used the Timeline to tell the story of the charity right back to when it was founded in 1911!
+The timeline layout enables charities to go back in time and add important events to their organisation’s history.
+Macmillan Cancer Support has used the Timeline to tell the story of their charity right back to when it was founded in 1911.

-Highlighting posts that span the width of your charity’s Facebook page is a new feature introduced in the new Timeline layout.
-It’s really useful if you have a particular event or appeal that you want to promote to your supporters.
-The Blue Cross did just this by creating an image, which they posted on their Facebook Timeline, making it span across the entire width of the page.
-On the image they encouraged supporters who couldn’t make the Tea Party to make a text donation instead, using our free text donation service JustTextGiving by Vodafone.
+Highlighting posts that span the width of your charity’s Facebook Page is a really useful way to encourage social giving if you have a particular message or appeal that you want to stand out and promote to your supporters.
+The Blue Cross did just this by making their post span the entire width of the page.
+They posted a message with the image saying thank you to their supporters and asked for text donations, using our free text donation service JustTextGiving by Vodafone.

-4) Meningitis Research – For using the new cover photo feature
+4. Meningitis Research – for using the cover photo feature

-The new cover photo feature is a great way for your charity to have a real impact on visitors to your Facebook Timeline.
-By using an effective image, Meningitis Research Foundation manage to communicate their focus on research to save lives and inspire hope in their supporters.
+The cover photo feature is a great way for your charity to have a real impact on visitors to your Facebook Timeline.
+By using an effective image, Meningitis Research Foundation communicates its focus on ‘research to save lives and inspire hope in its supporters’.